- Strategy

 Avoid These Mistakes While Creating Digital Product Roadmap

-If you're building a digital product, you want to make sure it sells.
-Often such a feat is impossible without countering a few roadblocks.
+If you're building a digital product, you want to ensure it sells.
+Often, such a feat is impossible without countering a few roadblocks.
 However, you must avoid making common mistakes in your digital product roadmap to avoid roadblocks.

 Some of the most common mistakes that product teams make include: